histogrammar/histogrammar-docs/specification/index.md

 Limit can effectively swap between two descriptions if it is embedded in a collection, such as [Branch](#branch-tuple-of-different-types).
 All elements of the collection would be filled until the Limit saturates, leaving only the low-detail one.
 For instance, one could aggregate several [SparselyBin](#sparselybin-ignore-zeros) histograms, each with a different `binWidth`, and progressively eliminate them in order of increasing `binWidth`.

-Note that Limit saturates when it reaches a specified _total weight,_ not the number of data points in a [Bag](#bag-accumulate-values-for-scatter-plots), so it is not certain to control memory use.
-However, the total weight is of more use to data analysis.
+Note that Limit saturates when it reaches a specified _total weight,_ not the number of data points in a [Bag](#bag-accumulate-values-for-scatter-plots), so it is not guaranteed to control memory use.
+(Imagine a dataset with many small weights.)
+However, the total weight is a more useful metric in data analysis.

 ### Limiting constructor and required members